pbuckles22/MinesweeperReinforcedLearning/CONTEXT.md

 # Minesweeper RL Project Context

 ## 🎯 **Project Overview**
-This is a Reinforcement Learning environment for Minesweeper using Stable Baselines3 (PPO) with curriculum learning, MLflow tracking, and comprehensive testing.
+This is a Reinforcement Learning environment for Minesweeper using Stable Baselines3 (PPO) and Deep Q-Network (DQN) with curriculum learning, MLflow tracking, and comprehensive testing.
 Optimized for M1 MacBook performance with GPU acceleration.

 ## 🚨 **CRITICAL DEVELOPMENT RULE** ⚡ **NEW**
 **When making ANY changes to the environment, reward system, or core functionality, IMMEDIATELY update the corresponding tests to match the new behavior.
 This prevents cascading test failures and ensures the test suite remains a reliable validation tool.**